RIAPS/riaps-integration/scripts/bbb/readme.md

+# BBB Folder Contents

-# This folder contains beaglebone specific installation scripts
+This folder contains beaglebone specific installation scripts.

+  * fabfile_bbb.py is used for installations and updates from a Linux VM to the BBBs
+  *

 # How to Create a BBB from Ubuntu Pre-configured Image